 The work done, the renovated AVAC system went into full swing in 2020.
 And for about a year, it performed as promised, consistent with decades of earlier service.
 Residents tossed bags of trash down chutes, as always, and AVAC whooshed them away.
 Things changed, though, shortly after Hudson-Related opened its newest building at 460 Main Street.

-While RIOC didn’t admit it until July, 2021, disgusting stink from breakdowns in the renovated AVAC system started swelling in Southtown hallways in May.
+While RIOC didn’t admit it until July 2021, the disgusting stink from breakdowns in the renovated AVAC system started swelling in Southtown hallways in May.
 RIOC blamed it all on some discarded bed springs plugging up the tubes.
-They were cleared in summer, according to RIOC, which never produced any evidence, but the failures continued.
+They were cleared in the summer, according to RIOC, which never produced any evidence, but the failures continued.